drwhut/tabletop-club/docs/custom_assets/asset_packs/file_types.rst

 3D models can be exported from almost any 3D modelling software, including Blender and Maya.

-As of right now, OpenTabletop supports the following 3D file formats:
+As of right now, Tabletop Club supports the following 3D file formats:

 * Collada (``.dae``)
 * glTF 2.0 (``.glb``, ``.gltf``)